sridarsri23/CertVeri/README.md

-# CertVeri - Certificate Verification System
+# CertVeri - QR Code-Based Attribute Management System

-CertVeri is a robust certificate verification system built with Laravel, designed to manage and verify educational certificates securely and efficiently.
+CertVeri is a versatile QR code-based attribute management system built with Laravel.
+It is designed to securely generate and verify data attributes that can be embedded in certificates, products, and other use cases.
+Originally developed for certificate verification, it now extends to a wide range of scenarios requiring attribute validation and data sharing through QR codes.

 ## Features

-- **Certificate Management**
+- **Attribute Management**
-  - Create and manage digital certificates
+  - Create and manage digital records with customizable attributes
-  - Unique certificate numbering system
+  - Unique numbering system for each record
-  - QR code generation for each certificate
+  - QR code generation for each record
-  - Certificate validity period tracking
+  - Attribute validity period tracking

+- **Flexible Use Cases**
+  - Certificates for education, training, and compliance
+  - Product authenticity and warranty tracking
+  - Event tickets and passes
+  - Asset and inventory tracking
+  - Membership and ID cards
+  - Document verification and traceability
+  - Marketing campaigns and promotions
+  - Supply chain management with traceable data

 - **User Roles**
   - Admin dashboard for system management
-  - Editor access for certificate creation
+  - Editor access for record creation
   - Role-based access control

 - **Data Management**
   - Excel/CSV import/export functionality
-  - Bulk certificate operations
+  - Bulk operations for records
   - Advanced search and filtering

 - **Security**
   - JWT authentication for API access
   - Role-based middleware protection
   - CSRF protection
-  - Secure certificate verification
+  - Secure QR code-based verification

 ## Prerequisites